Former US Rep. Katie Porter steps into crowded California governor’s race

 Even if Harris gets in the race, the state’s open primary system can be unpredictable — all candidates appear on a single ballot, regardless of party, and only the top two vote-getters advance to the November general election.
 Trump-aligned candidates could enter on the GOP side, generating conservative interest, or a wealthy candidate could emerge with the funds to rattle the expected order.

-“These open primaries are hard to handicap,” said Democratic consultant Andrew Acosta.
+“These open primaries are hard to handicap,” Democratic consultant Andrew Acosta said.
 “It just makes it harder to predict.”

+At a time when some national Democrats are advising a temporary, tempered approach to Trump to let the results of a Republican-controlled Washington play out for the public, Porter made clear she is spoiling for a fight.

+“It’s no secret, Democrats are down right now.
+The vibes suck,” she wrote in an email to supporters.
+“Our party, and the movement against Trump, desperately needs leadership … and a willingness to be fierce.”

 Porter, a progressive favorite, created an online backlash after losing the 2024 Senate race, when she faulted “billionaires spending millions to rig this election.”
 She finished third in the primary — behind Democrat and now-Sen. Adam Schiff and Republican Steve Garvey — and did not advance to the November election.